 - Enclosure: It is vital that you protect your television from the elements and insects by purchasing a TV cover for outside or LCD enclosure.
 We recommend purchasing a full enclosure — not just a screen protector — for outdoor televisions, as humidity, insects, and dust will come at your machine from all directions.
 While screen protectors may protect the TV from head-on collisions or rain falling vertically, they will miss a majority of the harmful elements you need to worry about outside.

 - Glare: This is a huge consideration outside, both for your enclosure and your TV screen.
 If the sun is in front of the screen, you won’t be able to see anything.
 Conversely, if you place the TV so the sun is usually behind it, you will be blinded.
+So how do you reduce glare on a TV outside?
 Place the screen in a shaded spot, if possible, like under a balcony or canopy, and make sure to get screens and enclosures with extra anti-glare coating to help eliminate this issue.

 - Cables: Make sure there is an easy, discreet way to plug in your TV outside, and make sure all cables, fastenings, and cords are protected from weather.
 Don’t forget this step, or all of your other efforts will have been for naught.